1965Eric/HarvardX-PH125.2x-Data-Science-Visualization/README.md

 ```

 **Question 6**
 The trends you see allow scientists to learn about the evolution and lifetime of stars.
 The primary group of stars to which most stars belong (see question 4) we will call the main sequence stars.
-Most stars belong to this main sequence, however some of the more rare stars are classified as ???old??? and ???evolved??? stars.
+Most stars belong to this main sequence, however some of the more rare stars are classified as old and evolved stars.
 These stars tend to be hotter stars, but also have low luminosity, and are known as white dwarfs.

 How many white dwarfs are there in our sample?
 A: 4